 Nicole is passionate about making Canberra accessible and inclusive to all.
 This passion was cemented during her years of work in the community sector and is lived each day in her fight for services such as quality aged care and accessible public transport, affordable housing, and a reasonable cost of living for everyone.
 Nicole believes in shaping a vibrant Canberra where her grandchildren can find jobs and act on their exciting new business ideas.
 She vows to stand against unfair rates in her community until Canberrans have the opportunity and equality she envisions.

-I have worked in a range of private, public and third sector organisations, ranging from tax, workplace relations and defence to Medicare, a NASA space tracking station, and as CEO of national peak bodies in the areas of homelessness and disability.
-I also worked for some years as a management consultant with Deloitte Consulting.
+Prior to entering the Assembly, Nicole worked in a range of private, public and third sector organisations, including tax, workplace relations, defence, Medicare, a NASA space tracking station, Deloitte Consulting and as CEO of national peak bodies in homelessness and disability

 Nicole graduated from ANU with a degree in Psychology and later went on to post-graduate study and gained a Master of Business.